 Should I remortgage with the same lender?

-Switching lenders can be a hassle as it means rounding up all the paperwork that is needed for the loan application with the new lender.
+Why remortgage when switching lenders can be a hassle as it means rounding up all the paperwork that is needed for the loan application with the new lender.
 Therefore, sticking with the same lender might appear to be the better option.
 But the question of whether you should or not depends on the mortgage rates they can offer you and your personal circumstances.

 How long does it take to remortgage with the same lender?